NeoExtended/gym-gathering/README.md

 ```

 # Simulation Environment
-This package adds a series of named gym-environments in a combination of various parameters.
+This package adds a series of named environments.
+Each environment simulates a different variation of the particle gathering problem.
-Each environment can be further customized - especially the reward function and the observations can be either selected from a number of existing choices, or even custom-built.
+The environments can be further customized - especially the reward function and the observations can be either selected from a number of existing choices, or even custom-built.
 Episodes for every environment will be automatically truncated after 2000 steps of interaction.

 ## Properties

 ### Mazes
-This package includes five different maze environments:
+This package includes environments based on five different mazes:

 ![Mazes](docs/images/Instances.png)

-Particles can move in the light blue areas and get blocked by the dark blue areas.
+Particles can move through the light blue areas and get blocked by the dark blue areas.
-Each maze has a default goal position (marked by a red circle).
+Each maze has a default goal area (marked by a red circle).

 Additionally, mazes with vessel-like structure can be randomly generated.
-The generation is based on rapidly exploring random trees (RRTs).
+The generation is based on rapidly exploring random trees (RRTs) which creates vessel-like structures.
-Two different environments can be selected which simulate different behavior:
+Two different environments with randomized mazes can be selected:
 1. `RandomRRT`: For every episode a new maze is generated.
 The goal position will be randomly selected from the set of free pixels.
 2. `StagesRRT`: Mazes work like levels in a video game.
-The agent will act in the first maze (called stage) until it successfully solves it.
+The agent will only see in the first maze (called stage) until it successfully solves it.
 Then the environment advances to the next stage.
 If the agent fails to complete the episode before it gets truncated, the environment returns to stage 0.
 Goal positions will be randomly selected for each new episode.

 ### Particle Physics
-The simulation can be run using two different modes depending on the desired behavior of the particles.
+Environments can currently have three different "physical" models which control how particles behave.

 #### Algorithmic particles
-In the *algorithmic* mode, particles directly change their positions.
+The *algorithmic* particle model, allows particles to directly change their positions.
-This means that in every step, each particle which is not blocked by a wall will move exactly one pixel.
+This means that in every step, each particle which is not blocked by a wall will move exactly one pixel into the given direction.
 If two particles enter the same pixel they will merge and never split up again.

 #### Fuzzy particles
-In the *fuzzy* physics mode, particles behave similar to algorithmic particles, but introduce randomized errors to the particle control.
+The *fuzzy* particle model, behaves similar to the algorithmic particle model, but introduces randomized errors to the particle control.
 At each step and for each particle there is a chance to move into a random direction and particles may ignore the given action.
 Particles which have previously merged will still stick together and not split up again.

 #### Physical particles
+The *physical* particle model, simulates basic physical particle behavior.
-In the *physical* mode, particles are accelerated and change their positions depending on their current speed.
+Particles are accelerated into the given direction and change their positions depending on their current speed.
 Particles also are affected by drag, and we account for inter-particle collision if more than 3 particles enter the same pixel.
-Particles have a randomized weight and therefore may split up again, even if they previously entered the same pixel.
+In the physical model, particles also have a randomized weight and therefore may split up again, even if they previously entered the same pixel.

 ### Goal Positions
-Each maze comes with a fixed default goal position.
+For each maze we provide a fixed default goal position.
-Additionally, goal positions can be set to random, which results in a new goal position after each episode.
+Additionally, goal positions can be set to random, which results in a new goal position for each episode.
-If you want to manually set a goal position, it can pass the coordinates of the goal using the `goal` parameter.
+If you want to manually set a goal position, you can pass the coordinates of the goal using the `goal` parameter.

 ### Number of particles
-Particles are randomly distributed over each possible free location of the selected maze.
+Particles are randomly distributed over each possible empty location of the selected maze.
 By default, 256 randomly generated particles are created at the start of each episode.
 The number of particles can be controlled by the `n_particles` parameter, which can be set to a range by passing a tuple, or to `filled` to create a completely filled maze.